-Research into the evolution of humanity in the very distant past suggests that language was invented approximately 90,000 years ago and writing approximately 5,500 years ago.
-However, it has been suggested that CΨ as it is comprehended today did not exist prior to 3000 years ago.
-According to Jaynes (1976) it appears that the ancient Greeks treated their emotions and desires not as we perceive them today (as subjective mental states that belong uniquely to a person) but as the results of the actions of the Greek gods on Olympus.
-Jaynes’ book The origin of consciousness in the breakdown of the Bicameral mind, made a huge impression from the moment it was published and continues to provoke debate to this day.
-(I cannot review this great bibliographic wealth here.
-The reader can search “bicameral mentality” in Google and will be flooded immediately with hundreds of books and articles relevant to the subject, e.g., Algom, 1991; Rowe, 2012.)
-I do, however, present here a very brief summary of the main ideas underlying Jaynes' theoretical approach.
+Research into human evolution goes back to the very distant past.
+It has been suggested that language was invented approximately 90,000 years ago and writing approximately 5,500 years ago.
+However, it has also been hypothesized that CΨ as it is comprehended today did not exist prior to 3,000 years ago.
+According to Jaynes (1976), the ancient Greeks did not perceive their emotions and desires as we do today (as subjective mental states that belong uniquely to a person) but as the result of the actions of the gods.
+Jaynes’ book The Origin of Consciousness in the Breakdown of the Bicameral Mind made a huge impression from the moment it was published and continues to provoke debate to this day.
+(I cannot review this vast bibliography here.
+The reader who searches “bicameral mentality” on Google will be flooded immediately with references to hundreds of books and articles relevant to the subject, e.g., Algom, 1991; Rowe, 2012.)
+However, I shall present here a very brief summary of the main ideas underlying Jaynes’ theoretical approach.

-That fundamental idea is that until the days of Plato and Aristotle, humans did not have the concept of CΨ as it is known to us today.
-Consciousness, which is expressed by subjective states and processes (e.g., desire, belief, anger, joy, worry, etc.), did not exist in humans in Homer's time and before.
-The Homeric man did not conceive of his actions, desires or emotions as originated in himself (as we do today) but saw himself as driven and operated by the gods who resided on Olympus (according to Greek mythology).
-The ancient man heard voices in his head, which probably were similar to what we understand in the phenomenon of auditory hallucinations.
-According to Jaynes, CΨ (mainly mental states that can be introspected) is not an innate process, but a learned one that grew out of the development of language.
-And because, according to Jaynes, CΨ developed later, around the time of Plato and Aristotle, it follows that the primitive man functioned without CΨ, i.e., he existed on the basis of non-conscious processes.
-In other words, the primitive man was a kind of zombie (a philosophical thought creature devoid of CΨ who/which does everything exactly like a conscious person).
-As a certain support for this approach, it is possible to appeal to the research of cognitive psychology, which proposes that a significant part of human behavior is done without awareness.
-For example, no one is aware of the retrieval processes of information from memory.
-These processes are very fast, automatic and are not in the domain of CΨ.
+The fundamental idea is that until the days of Plato and Aristotle, humans did not have a concept of CΨ as it is known to us today.
+In Homer’s time and before, there was no subjective consciousness (e.g., expressed through desire, belief, anger, joy, worry, etc.).
+Our ancestors did not conceive of their actions, desires, or emotions as originating from themselves (as we do today) but saw themselves as being driven and operated by the gods who resided on Olympus (according to Greek mythology).
+The ancient man heard voices in his head, which were probably similar to auditory hallucinations.
+According to Jaynes, CΨ (mainly the ability to introspect) is not an innate process, but a learned one that grew out of the development of language.
+In this view, since CΨ developed around the time of Plato and Aristotle, it follows that the primitive man functioned on the basis of non-conscious processes, like a kind of zombie (devoid of CΨ but physically and behaviorally indistinguishable from a conscious person).
+To support this approach, it is possible to appeal to cognitive psychology research, which proposes that a great deal of human behavior is unconscious (occurring without awareness).
+For example, no one is aware of their own memory retrieval processes.
+These processes are very fast, automatic, and not in the domain of CΨ.